ladroop/Stream-recorder-for-adult-cam-sites-that-do-not-support-or-use-standard-HLS/README.md

 known problems:
 -Manyvids does not record sound. (blame manyvids)

--This script is made with tampermonkey with chrome and with firefox If you have an other configuration .. just try it.
+-This script is made with tampermonkey with chrome and with firefox and also tested with violentmonkey and opera If you have an other configuration .. just try it.

 ---